our achievements through research

 We have established a genetics team who are working to collate a comprehensive library of Mobulid tissue samples from all species of Mobulid ray.
 The genetics team are currently working to develop a global Mobulid genetic ID kit.
 In 2018 our genetics Project Leader, Jane Hosegood, published a paper showing robust evidence for an undescribed species of manta ray in the Gulf of Mexico, and for the resurrection of a recently synonymised species, M. eregoodootenkee.

-Submitted 'Concerted Actions' proposal to CMS address community transitions away from mobulid fisheries.
+Submitted 'Concerted Actions' proposal to CMS to address community transitions away from mobulid fisheries.

 In 2017 the ‘Concerted Actions’ proposal we submitted to the Convention on Migratory Species CoP12 was accepted, with support from five countries (Fiji, Ecuador, India, the EU and the Philippines).
 It addressed the community transition and livelihood challenges that result from a change in mobulid trade legislation and fishery management.